 As it serves more children with mild to severe intellectual disabilities, The Guild opens the Learning Center for the Multiply Handicapped in Watertown.

-The Guild moves to Waverly Oaks Road in Waltham, which becomes its headquarters for nearly 30 years.
+The Guild moves to Waverley Oaks Road in Waltham, which becomes its headquarters for nearly 30 years.

-The agency changes its name to the Protestant Guild for Human Services to represent more accurately the range of services offered students.
+The organization changes its name to the Protestant Guild for Human Services to represent more accurately the range of services offered students.

 A new name for The Guild

-To reflect the agency’s non-sectarian status, the word “Protestant” is dropped from The Guild’s name.
+To reflect the organization’s non-sectarian status, the word “Protestant” is dropped from The Guild’s name.